1883 men's tennis season

-The 1883 Men's tennis tour was the eighth annual tennis tour, consisting of 63 tournaments.
+The 1883 men's tennis season was the eighth annual tennis season, consisting of 102 tournaments.
 The Wimbledon Championships was won by William Renshaw for the third consecutive year, while Richard Sears continued his dominance at the U.S. National Championships also winning a third successive title.
-Other big winners this season were Ernest Renshaw, picking up the Irish Championships, Herbert Wilberforce winning the Northern Lawn Tennis Championships in Manchester, and Herbert Lawford collecting his second and final title at the Princes Club Championships.
-The title leader this season was Charles Walder Grinstead winning 5 tournaments from 6 finals.
+Other big winners this season were Ernest Renshaw, picking up the Irish Championships, Herbert Wilberforce winning the Northern Championships in Manchester, and Herbert Lawford collecting his second and final title at the Princes Club Championships.

+The joint title leader this season was Charles Walder Grinstead winning 7 tournaments from 9 finals, Herbert Wilberforce won 7 events from 8 finals.

-The tour began in May in Dublin in Ireland and ended in November in Melbourne, Australia.
+The season began in May in Dublin in Ireland and ended in November in Melbourne, Australia.